Manja-030/techFlix-client/readme.md

 # MyFlix Application

-This is the client side application for the [API]().
+This is the client side application for this [API](https://github.com/Manja-030/movie-app).
 It showcases several movies.
 The user can get information about each movie and add movies to a list of favorites.

 ## Getting Started